-Now we have Snowsweet® Apple Tree (Malus 'Wildung') to the rescue!
-This relative newcomer to the orchard scene, introduced in 2006 at the University of Minnesota, was developed to have snow-white flesh that stays crisp and the flesh is slow to oxidize when exposed to air (turning brown) long after you slice it.
+Now we have SnowSweet® Apple Tree (Malus 'Wildung') to the rescue!
+This relative newcomer to the orchard scene, introduced in 2006 at the University of Minnesota, was developed to have snow-white flesh that stays crisp and the snow-white flesh is slow to oxidize when exposed to air (turning brown) long after you slice it.

 The beautiful fruit is that classic apple-red and features a bronze-red blush and overtones, so they look as appetizing as they taste.
-The creamy-white flesh has a sweet-tart balanced flavor with rich overtones.
+The white flesh has a sweet-tart balanced flavor with rich overtones.
 It's even described as buttery!

-The sweet fruit ripens in September, just in time for your fall recipes!
+SnowSweet® is a hybrid between Sharon and Connell Red, and the sweet fruit ripens in September, just in time for your fall recipes!
 These apples even store for a long time, up to 2 months or more!